Paul-Anderson2/Crowdfunding_ETL/README.md

 Part 1 notes : Option 1, using Pandas to create the contacts DataFrame, was employed.
 Starter code for option 2 was deleted to avoid any confusion
 Code for this section in the ipynb file

+Part 2 : Schema and queries are in the two sql files.
+I also included an ERD and the code to generate it.

 Resources in the 'resources folder' include :
 Two Excel files originally provided and used as raw data in the Jupyter notebook code